-Passive House aims to reduce energy in buildings by up to 90% while providing superior comfort and indoor environmental quality.
-It successfully insulates the owner from ongoing utility costs with measurable performance.
-When combined with renewable energy systems such as solar photovoltaic or solar thermal, Passive House puts true zero energy buildings and carbon neutrality within reach, making Passive House the leapfrog building design approach.
+When combined with renewable energy systems such as solar photovoltaic or solar thermal, Passive House puts true zero energy buildings and carbon neutrality within reach, making it the leapfrog approach.

-Passive House is an “energy conservation first” approach.
-The basic idea is to radically minimize heat loss through effective heat retention, and maximize passive solar and internal heat gains.
-In our local climate, the sun can provide up to 50%, or more of the energy needed to heat a Passive House.
+Heating a building by passive means is made possible by a pragmatic “energy conservation first” approach.
+The basic idea is to radically minimize heat loss through effective heat retention (insulation), and maximize free, passive solar and internal heat gains.
+In our local very cold climate, the sun can provide up to 50%, or more of the energy needed to heat a Passive House.
 Internal heat gains provide an additional 15%, making a traditional heating system with furnace or boiler obsolete.

 The Passive House building energy standard introduces a gas mileage for buildings.
 It is measured in kWh per square meter and year globally, and kBtu per square foot and year in the U.S. The limit for heating and cooling energy is 15 kWh , or 4.75 kBtu—a reduction of up to 90% over conventional buildings.
 Source energy accounted for at the utility company is limited to 120 kWh per square meter and year, or 38 kBtu per square foot and year.
 This represents on average an 80% reduction.